 His research led to an international patent claiming the first ever drug that would specifically calm the neutrophil, an immune cell normally beneficial, but that can be involved in many inflammatory diseases.

-Among his external activities, he is chairing the organizing committee of the 16th Congress of the International Society of Neuroimmunology (ISNI 2023), which will take place at the Québec City Convention Centre in August 2023.
+Among his external activities, he has organized the 16th Congress of the International Society of Neuroimmunology (ISNI 2023), who took place at the Québec City Convention Centre in August 2023.